 - Cress yield: Grow 1 plant of each cress per household member.
-Plant successive crops every 2 weeks for a
+Plant successive crops every 2 weeks for a continuous harvest.

-Types of Cress
+Types of cress

 - Garden cress (Lepidium sativum), also called broadleaf cress, has flat, bright green leaves to 4 inches long and 2 inches wide.
 Garden cress, a biennial, is also called peppergrass, pepper cress, and mustard cress.
 Golden-leafed broadleaf cress is sometimes called Australian cress.
 Garden cress is an annual that thrives in damp soil.

 - Curly cress (Barbarea vernapraecox), also called cresson, early winter cress, or Upland cress, has finely divided leaves resembling parsley or chervil atop thin, branching stems.
 Curly cress is dark green and is also called curled cress, curlicress, fine curled cress, moss curled cress, and extra-curled cress.
 Curly cress is a biennial that thrives in damp soil.